 All clients that come to the counselor must be given equal respect, equal attention, and equal professional treatment.
 This becomes more important when the client has obvious limitations or disadvantages e.g having disabilities or economic disadvantages.

-4. Principle of continuity and sequence
+4. Principle of sequence

 Guidance and counseling is a sequential, continuous and developmental process.
 All guidance and counseling activities must follow a structured pattern.
 Counselors should not just give unrelated and unthought talks.